Frequently Asked Questions (FAQ)

 What licensed melatonin products are included in the formulary?

 Slenyto® MR 1mg and 5mg tablets licensed for the treatment of insomnia in children and adolescents aged 2 to 18 years with Autism Spectrum Disorder (ASD) and/or Smith-Magenis syndrome, where sleep hygiene measures have been insufficient.
+This will be under a SCA.

 What formulations of melatonin can be prescribed for children/adolescents that have difficulty swallowing tablets?